apache/predictionio/docs/manual/source/templates/classification/add-algorithm.html.md

 import org.apache.spark.mllib.tree.model.RandomForestModel // CHANGED
 ```

-These are the necessary classes in order to use the MLLib's Random Forest algporithm.
+These are the necessary classes in order to use the MLLib's Random Forest algorithm.

 Modify the `AlgorithmParams` class for the Random Forest algorithm: